-Of the four components examined, on-site sexual health and relationship services and staff training in safeguarding about sexual health and relationships were acceptable, appropriate gaps in current FE provision that could be implemented on a sustainable basis and would be welcomed by staff, students and health professionals.
+Of the four components examined, on-site sexual health and relationships services and staff training in safe-guarding about sexual health and relationships were acceptable, appropriate gaps in current FE provision that could be implemented on a sustainable basis and would be welcomed by staff, students and health professionals.
 On-site services were available in most FE settings but few students or staff were aware of these, and around 90% of sexually active students had never visited an on-site service.
 However, almost half reported that they would attend.
 Concerns about staff support for the delivery of services were not unique to FE, nor to an intervention of this nature.
-Almost all staff reported feeling confident intervening with safeguarding issues relating to sexual health and relationships, but only 44% of students agreed that staff took appropriate action.
-This may reflect differences between staff and students on whether harassment and sexualized name-calling was problematic, as well as a lack of staff training about how to intervene.
+44 Almost all staff reported feeling confident intervening with safeguarding issues relating to sexual health and relationships, but only 44% of students agreed that staff took appropriate action.
+This may reflect differences between staff and students on whether harassment and sexualised name-calling was problematic, as well as a lack of staff training about how to intervene.
 Less than half of staff reported having received safeguarding training about sexual health and relationships but most wanted compulsory training for all staff.

 Student-led sexual health action groups and SRE were not considered acceptable interventions for FE settings.
-Contrary to school based literature using student-led action groups but consistent with other FE based health interventions students lacked motivation to engage in student-led action groups, felt there were more appropriate ways for their 'voice' be heard, and that this topic would be more suitable for less transient student settings.
-This component was therefore not taken forward after Stage 1.
-Although 50-60% of students wanted to be taught about issues relating to sexual health and relationships in FE, the setting was overwhelmingly considered 'too late' for SRE delivery, and too challenging given the diversity of FE settings and students' varied sexual health knowledge, skills and experience.
+Contrary to school-based literature using student-led \(\bar{\bar{z}} \) action groups36 37 but consistent with other FE-based 8 health interventions, 44 students lacked motivation to engage in student-led action groups, felt there were more appropriate ways for their 'voice' be heard and that this topic would be more suitable for less transient student settings.
+This component was therefore not taken forward after stage 1.
+Although 50%-60% of students wanted to be taught about issues relating to sexual health and relationships in FE, the setting was overwhelmingly considered 'too late' for SRE delivery, and too challenging given the diversity of FE settings and students' varied sexual health knowledge, skills and experience.
 This is consistent with existing literature highlighting the varying quality and quantity of SRE in schools which young people believe is currently delivered too late.
-This component was not taken forward after Stage 2.
+45 This component was not taken forward after stage 2 (see Table 1

 The study is not without its limitations.
-FE settings were not always able to provide the numbers of enrolled students, and when provided, the numbers do not reflect attendees on site.
+FE settings were not always able to provide the numbers of enrolled students, and when provided, the numbers do not reflect attendees on-site.
 This prevents the calculation of an accurate response rate or sampling frame.
 Collecting a random or representative sample of students or staff in FE settings posed significant challenges due to students' varied patterns of attendance.
-Selection bias may have operated, such that students who have strong opinions on sexual health and relationships may have been more likely to respond, potentially resulting in results that are unrepresentative of the wider population.
-Some of the findings may be setting specific, the findings therefore warrant further optimization, refinement and piloting before wider implementation.
-Similarly, the work was conducted in the UK, therefore the provision of sexual health services may differ to other international contexts
+Selection bias may have operated, such that students who have strong opinions on sexual health and relationships may have been more likely to respond, potentially resulting in findings that are unrepresentative of the wider population.
+Some of the results may be setting specific, the findings therefore warrant further optimisation, refinement and piloting before wider implementation.
+Similarly, the work was conducted in the UK, therefore the provision of sexual health services may differ to other international contexts.

-The development and evaluation of comprehensive sexual health and relationship interventions is recognized as a public health priority; 13-20 however, little attention is paid to the developmental phase of the complex intervention cycle 35 and to date, FE-based sexual health and relationship intervention activities have been ad hoc.
-This formative multi-case study addresses gaps in substantive and methodological knowledge, providing information on the acceptability of intervention components, theorizing the mechanisms of change, and how implementation and causal pathways may vary by context.
-This study design is applicable to other outcomes and settings where the acceptability, priority to stakeholders, and barriers to sustained implementation of multiple candidate intervention components is unknown.
-Future research is required to explore if and how the proposed components can address health inequalities, as hypothesised in the logic model (Online Appendix).
+The development and evaluation of comprehensive sexual health and relationship interventions is recognised as a public health priority 13-20; however, little attention is paid to the developmental phase of the complex intervention cycle 35 and to date, FE-based sexual health and relationship intervention activities have been ad hoc.
+This formative multicase study addresses gaps in substantive and methodological knowledge, providing information on the acceptability of intervention components, theorising the mechanisms of change and how implementation and causal pathways may vary by context.
+This study